rhastie/easy-nmos/README.md

 ### 3. Start Docker Compose to start Easy NMOS
 You should just be able to `docker-compose up` and then access the relevant host IP address and port

+Later, you may ensure to keep the docker images up-to-date, just `docker-compose pull` before the `up`.

 ## Quick Start Guide
 ### Default Ports and mDNS hostnames
 Default Container mDNS hostnames: